AlasdairWJ/enum-utils/README.md

 ## `array`

-These are arrays that are indexed by a countable enum, from which the side is automatically deduced.
+These are arrays that are indexed by a countable enum, from which the size is automatically deduced.

 ```c++
 #include <eu/array.hpp>